espressif/esp-idf/docs/en/api-reference/system/sleep_modes.rst

 .. only:: esp32

-    Note: in revision 0 of ESP32, RTC fast memory is always kept enabled in Deep-sleep, so that the Deep-sleep stub can run after reset.
+    Note: in revision 0 of ESP32, RTC FAST memory is always kept enabled in Deep-sleep, so that the Deep-sleep stub can run after reset.
 This can be overridden, if the application does not need clean reset behaviour after Deep-sleep.

 .. only:: SOC_RTC_SLOW_MEM_SUPPORTED

-    If some variables in the program are placed into RTC slow memory (for example, using ``RTC_DATA_ATTR`` attribute), RTC slow memory will be kept powered on by default.
+    If some variables in the program are placed into RTC SLOW memory (for example, using ``RTC_DATA_ATTR`` attribute), RTC SLOW memory will be kept powered on by default.
 This can be overridden using :cpp:func:`esp_sleep_pd_config` function, if desired.

 .. only:: not SOC_RTC_SLOW_MEM_SUPPORTED and SOC_RTC_FAST_MEM_SUPPORTED

-    In {IDF_TARGET_NAME}, there is only RTC fast memory, so if some variables in the program are marked by ``RTC_DATA_ATTR``, ``RTC_SLOW_ATTR`` or ``RTC_FAST_ATTR`` attributes, all of them go to RTC fast memory.
+    In {IDF_TARGET_NAME}, there is only RTC FAST memory, so if some variables in the program are marked by ``RTC_DATA_ATTR``, ``RTC_SLOW_ATTR`` or ``RTC_FAST_ATTR`` attributes, all of them go to RTC FAST memory.
 It will be kept powered on by default.
 This can be overridden using :cpp:func:`esp_sleep_pd_config` function, if desired.

 Power-down of Flash
 ^^^^^^^^^^^^^^^^^^^